+SCREEN: To be provided by Authors: Image being acquired after 1.5 mins.

-SCREEN: To be provided by Authors: Image being acquired
+SCREEN: To be provided by Authors: Image being acquired after 7 mins.

 When all of the images have been acquired, intraperitoneally deliver an anti-sedation injectable for recovery [1-TXT] and place the mouse in a cage on a pre-heated mat with access to wet-soaked diet with monitoring until the mouse regains consciousness [2].